go-compile/gorevolt/README.md

 # GoRevolt (Revolt.chat API Library)

 GoRevolt is a [revolt.chat](https://revolt.chat) API library allowing you to write fast and large scale bots in Go.
 Optimized for high performance and stability.
+Discord.js devs will right at home with this Revolt.chat library.

 ![Revolt.chat image](https://github.com/revoltchat/.github/raw/master/screenshots/2022-03.png)